MARS-UVA/CS-Onboard/README.md

 Our codebase is a mix of Python and C++ (with ROS2 which I'll explain later), which need to be downloaded separately.

 I use Visual Studio **Code**.
 This is a lightweight code editor, however it doesn't really come with anything.
-I think I used this link to setup C++: https://code.visualstudio.com/docs/cpp/config-mingw, and setting up Python is probably a lot easier.
+I think I used this link to setup C++ (**YOU DON'T NEED TO DO THIS I FORGOT WE HAVE LINUX**): https://code.visualstudio.com/docs/cpp/config-mingw, and setting up Python is probably a lot easier.
 This is a very common editor, but many people (C/C++ developers mainly) also use Visual Studio since it comes with a lot of C++ tools (I think).

 C++ is a compiler-based language; you need a compiler in order to run files.
 ROS2 handles it for us using the tool **colcon**, but it uses gcc or some other compiler in the background.
 You have to compile code into an executable in order to run anything.